dart-lang/pub/doc/repository-spec-v2.md

 parameters.
 This allows for the server to return signed-URLs for S3, GCS or other blob storage service.
 If temporary URLs are returned it is wise to not set expiration to less than 25 minutes (to allow for retries and clock drift).

+The `archive_sha256` should be the hex-encoded sha256 checksum of the file are archive_url.
+It is an optional field that allows the pub client to verify the integrity of downloaded archive.

+The `archive_sha256` also provides an easy way for clients to detect if something has changed on the server.
+In the absense of this field the client can still download the archive to obtain a checksum and detect changes to the archive.

 If `<hosted-url>` for the server returning `archive_url` is a prefix of `archive_url`, then the `Authorization: Bearer <token>` is also included when